qase-tms/qase-go/pkg/qase-go/docs/usage.md

 - `testops.run.id`: **Required** - specific test run ID (must be created beforehand)
 - `testops.defect`: Auto-create defects for failed tests
 - `testops.batch.size`: Batch size for result uploads
+- `testops.statusFilter`: Array of test result statuses to exclude from TestOps reporting
 - `report.connection.local.format`: "json" or "xml"

 **Note**: For TestOps mode, you must create a test run first and specify its ID in the configuration.
 See [Test Run Management](#test-run-management) section below.